 Why Usefulness

-When economics, understood in terms of the science of exchange, was first conceived the planet was degrees cooler, plants and animals were more diverse, water and air were cleaner and Adam Smith’s water diamond paradox captured the imagination of economists and law makers.
-The most useful things were not scarce.
+When Adam Smith first conceived of economics the planet was degrees cooler, plants and animals were more diverse, air was clean and the water diamond paradox captured the imagination of economists and law makers.
+There was no shortage of useful things.

 In the 19th and 20th centuries the biggest problems to be solved by economics were how to decide prices, wages, the distribution of income in a world brimming with life.